ethereum/go-ethereum/content/docs/developers/geth-developer/issue-handling-workflow.md

 ---
 title: Issue Handling Workflow
-sort_key: B
+description: Instructions for managing Github issues
 ---

-### (Draft proposal)
+### Draft proposal

-Keep the number of open issues under 820
+* Keep the number of open issues under 820

-Keep the ratio of open issues per all issues under 13%
+* Keep the ratio of open issues per all issues under 13%

-Have 50 issues labelled [help wanted](https://github.com/ethereum/go-ethereum/labels/help%20wanted) and 50 [good first issue](https://github.com/ethereum/go-ethereum/labels/good%20first%20issue).
+* Have 50 issues labelled [help wanted](https://github.com/ethereum/go-ethereum/labels/help%20wanted) and 50 [good first issue](https://github.com/ethereum/go-ethereum/labels/good%20first%20issue).

-Use structured labels of the form `<category>:<label>` or if need be `<category>:<main>/<sub>`, for example `area: plugins/foobuzzer`.
+* Use structured labels of the form `<category>:<label>` or if need be `<category>:<main>/<sub>`, for example `area: plugins/foobuzzer`.

-Use the following labels.
+* Use the following labels.
 Areas and statuses depend on the application and workflow.
 - area
     - `area: android`
     - `area: clef`